Caqil/wireguard_flutter/README.md

 For other Linux distros, see [this](https://www.wireguard.com/install/).

+> [!NOTE]
+>
+> If `openresolv` is not installed in the system, configuration files with a DNS provided may not connect.
+See [this issue](#linux-error-resolvconf-command-not-found) for more information.

+#### Initializing

+When `wireguard.initialize` is called, the application will request your user password (`[sudo] password for <user>:`).
+This is necessary because wireguard must run as a root to be able to create AND manipulate the tunnels.
+This is true for either debug and release modes or a distributed executable.

+> [!CAUTION]
+>
+> Do not run the app in root mode (e.g `sudo ./executable`, `sudo flutter run`), otherwise the connection will not be established.

 ## FAQ & Troubleshooting

+### Linux error `resolvconf: command not found`

 On Linux, you may receive the error `resolvconf: command not found`.
 This is because wireguard tried to adjust the nameserver.
 Make sure to install `openresolv` or not provide the "DNS" field.